 I think most of us have something that we hide behind.
 Some baggage that we carry around with us wherever we go.
 Lately I’ve been noticing the words we women say to ourselves, about ourselves.
 I’ve been guilty of it: Not pretty enough, or thin enough, or smart enough, or whatever enough.
 Too thin, or too short, or too whatever to matter.
-And so last month I decided enough was enough.
+One day, I decided enough was enough.
 I took an OATH for me: Only Adjectives That Heal/Help.
 I think that’s why I didn’t panic when separated from my MAC cosmetics for the night.

 That’s me up there in the photo.
 Makeup-less.
 That night in Minnesota my husband loaned me a pair of gym shorts and a tee shirt and he told me I was beautiful.
 And I believed him.
 Because I had believed myself first.
 Because I had loved myself first.
 The next morning I boarded the plane wearing the clothes I had worn the day before, with bed head, not a stitch of makeup, and not a care in the world.
 When we landed in Omaha I claimed my luggage, but I left the baggage behind.